 He worked with Leonard while he was alive and since his passing he’s been the man in charge of keeping the place together.
 He lives on site and hasn’t left the place in three years.
 He told us that for every handful of adobe he scoops out, he has to put two back, always keeping the shape of the original structure.

-When Sean Penn’s movie Into the Wild came to Salvation Mountain, the millimeters of celluloid it got changed it forever.
+When Sean Penn’s movie Into the Wild came to Salvation Mountain, the millimetres of celluloid it got changed it forever.
 It became a place to visit.
-This clip had me a little teary-eyed – Lenonard was quite the character.
+This clip had me a little teary-eyed – Leonard was quite the character.
 Ron said the handprint thing was something Leonard thought was vain:-)

 The art cars parked in the lot are decorated to within an inch of their metal.
 And even in the short time we’d been there the day before, we’d seen tourists completely ignore the signs not to climb onto them for photos or selfies.
 It ticks Ron off.
 If he sees it and he’s not up a ladder, he has words: ‘Now, me and my dirt friends don’t go sittin’ on your car… ‘